 Ahmedabad has a vibrant cultural tradition as it is a congregation of diverse cultural and religious communities.
 Popular festivals like Navratri are celebrated for nine long days.
 Garba, a folk dance of Gujarat is performed during Navratri.
 Deepavali, Holi, Ganesh Chaturthi, Gudi Padwa, Eid ul-Fitr, Muharram and Christmas are other festivals celebrated with equal enthusiasm.

-Commuting within the city is quite easy as auto rickshaws and buses are available.
+Commuting within the city is quite easy as autorickshaws and buses are available.
 The Ahmedabad Municipal Transport Service (AMTS) runs the local bus service within the city.
-Situated in the Kalupur Area, the main station of the city, the Ahmedabad Railway Station is also known as Kalupur Station.
-Other stations of Ahmedabad are Maninagar, Vatva, Gandhigram, Asarva, Chandlodia, Kali gam, Vastrapur, Sabarmati, Sarkhej, Naroda and Aamli.
-The Sardar Vallabhbhai Patel International Airport located 15km from the city center and 8km from Ahmedabad Railway station and Bus stand serves both domestic and international passengers.
+Situated in the Kalupur area, the main station of the city, the Ahmedabad railway station is also known as Kalupur station.
+Other stations of Ahmedabad are Maninagar, Vatva, Gandhigram, Asarva, Chandlodia, Kali Gam, Vastrapur, Sabarmati, Sarkhej, Naroda and Aamli.
+The Sardar Vallabhbhai Patel International Airport is located 15 km from the city centre and 8 km from Ahmedabad railway station.
+The bus stand serves both domestic and international passengers.

 An Emerging City

-Ahmedabad as a fast evolving city has come up with projects in various sectors like real estate, automobile, chemical, pharmaceutical, petroleum and IT industries.
-The city houses institutions like IIM (Indian Institute of Management) - Ahmedabad, NID(National Institute of Design), NIFT (National Institute of Fashion Technology), Dhirubhai Ambani Institute of Information & Communication Technology and many more.Today's Ahmedabad is the right place for any tourist to enjoy.
+Today's Ahmedabad is the right place for any tourist to enjoy.
 Starting from shopping in big malls to enjoying the stay in international standard hotels, riding a safari in natural parks to visiting historical places, one can experience everything in this place.
-Ahmedabad has become a popular destination as it caters to each and every need of a traveler.
+Ahmedabad has become a popular destination as it caters to each and every need of a traveller.